 Balanced Scorecard & Best BSC PowerPoint Templates

-There are various strategic management and planning tools to keep projects on track and to assess their progress.
+There are various strategic management and planning tools to keep projects on track and assess their progress.
 One such system is the balanced scorecard.
-To find out all about what is the balanced scorecard and to get a list of the best BSC PowerPoint Templates, see our detailed guide below.
+To find out all about the balanced scorecard and get a list of the best BSC PowerPoint Templates and examples, see our detailed guide below.

 What is the Balanced Scorecard?

 The Balanced Scorecard or BSC is a system for strategic planning and management that is used by organizations to track the execution of activities.
 The balanced scorecard is used to communicate desired results, align work in accordance with those desired goals, as well as to prioritize and monitor projects and progress to achieve strategic targets.

 As stated by Arthur M. Schneiderman, the first balanced scorecard was used in 1987 by a company named Analog Devices.
 The company produced semiconductors.
 The balanced scorecard evolved between 1986 to 1992.
 The first balanced scorecard used by the company was as a result of their five-year strategic planning process to cover the related Total Quality Management (TQM) activities.
 Arthur was the process owner for BSC and non-financial performance measurement.
 However, Robert Kaplan and David Norton are largely attributed as the creators of the balanced scorecard, which they introduced in a 1992 article for the Harvard Business Review.

 Putting the Balanced Scorecard to Work – 4 Key Elements of the Balanced Scorecard

 The key elements of the balanced scorecard enable an organization to implement strategy mapping, as well as track and manage strategic activities.
 There are four key elements of the balanced scorecard model.